 In fact, a Harvard Business Review study shows remote workers often suffer from workplace FOMO, or the fear of missing out.
 Out of 1,153 workers surveyed, 52 percent work remotely at least some of the time.
 And when they do, they believe they are being left out of the loop by colleagues back at the office.

-Here are six reasons why a G Suite migration will be your organization’s MVP for remote workers and for your company in 2018.
+Here are six reasons why a workplace transformation through G Suite adoption will be your organization’s MVP for remote workers and for your company...